nypesap/nypesap.github.io/docs/2020/FPS01/inst-cen.md

-# Installation of Fiori App Usage Report located on Central system
+# Installation of Fiori Apps' Usage Report located on Central system

 Steps for Basis expert: